DanielSeehausen/ffd-api/README.md

  - (WIP clusterization branch) uses Redis as the persistence layer
  - (WIP clusterization branch) has redis dockerized
  - (WIP clusterization branch) runs an intance of itself for every core on the host
+ - both the browser clients as well as the Nexus communicate with the API
+   - the browser clients display the game, netstat, etc. and a provide a nice meatbag interface
+   - the Nexus provides a waypoint through which all participant program traffic flows (it standardizes communication with the API by digesting messages from multiple 'user clients')

 ----
  # Contributing